Skip to main content

 Load a paginated feed

-Use audio://setfeed when tracks are loaded incrementally from a server.
-The native side fetches the URL, plays through the returned page, then fetches the next page when the queue runs low.
+Use audio://setfeed when tracks load incrementally from a server.
+The native player fetches the first page immediately, plays through it, and fetches the next page before the queue runs dry.

 if (isDespia) {